 Where there is an ‘end user’, they will be expected to provide notification of end user status to its supplier.
 This signals that its supplier should charge VAT in the usual way.

-What will I need to do to comply with the VAT domestic reverse charge?
+What do I need to do to comply with the VAT reverse charge?

 If you are doing work for a private customer or non-VAT registered business (an ‘end user’), nothing will change, and you will continue using the existing VAT rules.

 If you are a VAT registered subcontractor working for a contactor you no longer need to account for VAT on that service, but on your invoice, it must be made clear that the domestic reverse charge applies, and that the customer is required to account for the VAT.
 For example, the invoice must state as follows: ‘Reverse charge: Customer to pay the VAT to HMRC’.

 It must also be clearly stated how much VAT is due under the reverse charge scheme, but that VAT amount should not be included in the amount charged to the customer.
 These sales are effectively now ‘zero rated’ and should be shown in box 6 with no corresponding VAT liability in box 1.

 If you are the contractor receiving reverse charge supplies your supplier will no longer charge you VAT.
 Instead, you will account for the VAT and recover it simultaneously on the same VAT Return, subject to the normal rules of input tax deduction.
 You will account for both the ‘sale’ with entries in Box 1 and Box 6, and the purchase with entries in Box 4 and Box 7.

 If the building service that you are providing is under a single payment contract, the tax point is the date that the service is performed or completed.
 However, if you issue a VAT invoice or receive payment before the service is performed or completed, VAT is due on the date of the invoice or receipt of payment – whichever is earlier.